Summer Fly Fishing Gear You Never Knew You Needed

 Water Temp Matters

 A thermometer is an important tool if you’re targeting cold water fish in the summer.
-Think trout, grayling, steelhead, etc. We’ve got a couple of different thermometer offerings including the Fishpond Swift Current and the C&F 3-in-1 Thermometer.
+Think trout, grayling, steelhead, etc. We’ve got a couple of different thermometer offerings including the Fishpond Swift Current.

 Trout typically feed in water with a temp range from 45-65 degrees F, with their preferred temp falling somewhere in the mid-50s.
 Knowing the water temp will help you optimize your fishing tactics (different bugs hatch in different water temps, too), and help you choose where/when to fish.